JoshuaPostel/distributed-deduplication/README.md

 Use multiple kubernetes pods to deduplicate a dataset which is larger than the memory of any single pod.

 ## Result
 Accomplish the goal, but not in a clean or easily reproducable manner.
-Abandoned the project before wrapping it up neatly de to the complexity of testing.
+Abandoned the project before wrapping it up neatly due to the complexity of testing.

 ## Design